-NOTE: After you reconstruct the text automaton, you can save your manual modifications.
-In order to do that, click on the button "Rebuild FST-Text".
-All sentences that have been modified are then replaced in the text automaton by their modified versions.
+After you edited sentence automata, you can save your manual modifications to the global text automaton.
+In order to do that, click on the "Rebuild FST-Text" button.
+All sentences that have been modified are then replaced by their modified versions.
 The new text automaton is then automatically reloaded.